The Lambeth Local Plan 2015 was adopted on 23 September 2015.

 1. Lambeth Local Plan 2015

 The Lambeth Local Plan 2015 is a concise, all-in-one plan setting out the vision, strategic objectives and policies for development in Lambeth over 15 years.
 The Plan covers housing, jobs, town centres, infrastructure (such as health facilities and schools), transport, environment, historic buildings and the quality of the built environment.
-Together with the Mayor’s London Plan it forms the statutory development plan for the borough.
+Together with the Mayor’s London Plan and the South Bank and Waterloo neighbourhood plan it forms the statutory development plan for the borough.

 The Local Plan replaces the previous plans for the borough, which were the Core Strategy 2011 and Saved UDP policies.
-These plans can be seen on our archive page.
+These plans can be seen on our Local Plan archive page.

 The policies of the Local Plan were drawn up in the light of an extensive evidence base of research and studies.
-These can be found on the evidence base page.
+These can be found on the planning policy evidence base page.

 2. Local Plan Policies Map